< Blog < Lose Weight < Weight Management < Cheat Weekends Ruin Your Diet, Don’t They?

 However, it is important to say that you should avoid eating below your basal metabolic rate (or BMR), which is the number of calories that your body needs to sustain all its vital functions.

-A weight loss app can be a beneficial tool to calculate your calorie targets accurately based on your activity levels and goals so that you can still get good results without cutting your calories too much.
+A weight loss app like Omo can be a beneficial tool to calculate your calorie targets accurately based on your activity levels and goals so that you can still get good results without cutting your calories too much.

 4 Tips to Approach Cheat Weekends Wisely